-If you've been trying to find the latest features on the best slicers, look no further.
-We compare the top two open source slicers, Slic3r and Cura, focusing on their best features.
-Find out which is best for you!
+Slic3r or Cura?
+That's the question!
+We compare the top two open source slicers, focusing on their best features.
+Find out which is best for you.

 A slicer is a software application that takes in 3D model files, like STL and OBJ, as input and, based on the user’s preferences and settings, creates g-code files as output.